Which states could have abortion on the ballot in 2024?

 Since the ruling, most Republican-controlled states have new abortion restrictions in effect, including 14 that ban it at every stage of pregnancy.
 Most Democratic-led states have laws or executive orders to protect access.

-Voters in all seven states that have had abortion questions before voters since 2022 — California, Kansas, Kentucky, Michigan, Montana, Ohio and Vermont — have sided with abortion rights supporters.
+Voters in all seven states that have had abortion questions before voters since 2022 have sided with abortion rights supporters, including California, Kansas, Kentucky, Michigan, Montana, Ohio and Vermont.

+Here's a look at the abortion measures that could be on ballots in November:

 COLORADO

-Those backing a dueling measure — a law to ban abortion — did not turn in signatures, and the measure will not go before voters.
+Those backing a dueling measure — a law to ban abortion — did not submit signatures and the measure will not go before voters.

 Abortion is legal at all stages of pregnancy in Colorado.